 Alfresco Tasting Terrace is a quasi-table service restaurant in Disney California Adventure at Disneyland Resort.
 This review features food photos, thoughts on the cuisine and ambiance, and whether this Disneyland restaurant is worth your time and money.
-As basic background, Alfresco Tasting Terrace offers Disneyland Annual Passholder discounts.
+(Updated May 22, 2021.)

 In any case, Alfresco Lounge is now hardly a secret, and it’s much more popular.
-Part of the Golden Vine Winery in Pacific Wharf (which makes no sense, but whatever), Golden Vine Winery also contains a craft beer counter, Wine Country Trattoria (which we recently reviewed), and Blue Sky Cellar (which hasn’t been open for a couple of years, but hopefully will return with Star Wars Land on the horizon).
+Part of the Golden Vine Winery in Pacific Wharf (which makes no sense, but whatever), Golden Vine Winery also contains a craft beer counter, Wine Country Trattoria (which we reviewed separately), and Blue Sky Cellar.

 With that background in place, let’s climb the not-so-secret steps up to Alfresco Tasting Terrace…